-$5 flat rate shipping and free shipping on retail coffee/merch orders $50 or more!
+$5 flat rate shipping.
+Free shipping on retail orders $50 or more!
+Holidays and winter weather may cause shipping delays throughout the US.
 Shipping Policy

 First, A Bit About Brewing in General